 When it comes to canning all those non-acidic or low-acid foods, you should always go with pressure canning.

 That includes meats, poultry, fish/seafood, and most veggies.
+Root vegetables are typically good candidates.
 It’s essential that you use this method to properly and safely can these foods.